Summary of the Quartering Act of 1765

 According to the New-York Gazette from February 5, “they madly attacked every Person that they could reach, and their Companions on Golden Hill were more inhuman, for, besides cutting a Sailor’s Head and Finger was defending himself against them, they stabbed another with a Bayonet, going about his Business, so badly that his Life was thought in Danger.”

 A few minor incidents took place throughout the evening, but nothing to the extent of what happened during the day, which was quickly referred to as the Battle of Golden Hill.
 There was also some minor fighting that took place the next day.

 The incident took place a few weeks before the Boston Massacre, so it is considered by some to be the “first bloodshed of the American Revolution.”
-Although people suffered injuries at the hands of the Redcoats, there is no evidence that anyone died, as they did at the Boston Massacre.
+Although people suffered injuries at the hands of the Redcoats, there is no evidence that anyone died during the Battle of Golden Hill, as they did at the Boston Massacre.